How To Hire Felons in 7 Steps: Everything Businesses Need To Know

 If you’re actively looking to hire felons, you can post your job on multiple felon-friendly job boards:

-Don’t just copy your job description either—your job ad should be an enticing description of the role, including both hard and soft skills.
+Don’t just copy your job description either—your job ad should be an enticing description of the role.
 Check out our guide on how to advertise a job for the best results.

 Make sure your public job ad doesn’t ask or make statements about prior criminal activity.
 Many states and cities have enacted ban the box laws, which prohibit employers from asking about criminal history on job applications.
 To ensure you don’t violate these laws, avoid mentioning anything in your job ad about felonies.
 However, you can state in your ad that you will run a background check.